xan105/Mini-Launcher/README.md

 ### `📦 File`

-This is a module to read and write text data from/to file.
+This is a module to help with file and path manipulation.

 > Requires the `fs` permission.